ReAzem/docker-grafana/README.md

 # docker-grafana

-Docker image for grafana.
+Docker image for grafana 2.0+.
 Configured for InfluxDB.

-Grafana is served with apache2.

-Grafana queries are made like this: ```browser -> container (apache2 ProxyPass) -> influxdb```.
-This allows for easy container linking.
+Data Sources are pre-created in Grafana.

 For example, with fig:
 ```yaml